310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 {% bubble Hajime %}
 Okay…♪ I’ll do my best~!

-(Ehehe, I’m so happy… I can’t help but feel at ease.
-It’s entirely my fault for losing all my strength to perform on the day of the live show, and yet… Instead of throwing me away as some waste of space, they let me be useful to them…)
+<th>(Ehehe, I’m so happy… I can’t help but feel at ease.
+It’s entirely my fault for losing all my strength to perform on the day of the live show, and yet… Instead of throwing me away as some waste of space, they let me be useful to them…)</th>

-(I’m so happy~ I’m so, so glad to be part of Ra*bits.)
+<th>(I’m so happy~ I’m so, so glad to be part of Ra*bits.)</th>

-(No, not just that… I’m so glad I joined Yumenosaki, and yearned to be an idol.
-I’m sure that no matter what happens, I won't regret anything.)
+<th>(No, not just that… I’m so glad I joined Yumenosaki, and yearned to be an idol.
+I’m sure that no matter what happens, I won't regret anything.)</th>

-(I’m so, so happy right now…♪)
+<th>(I’m so, so happy right now…♪)</th>
 {% endbubble %}

 {% bubble Tomoya %}